DonnyCodes/NintendoSharp/README.md

 -Re-Direct the feed from your NintendoSpy-Based input display for use as a PC Gamepad.
 2MS max response time!

--Direct the feed from your Nintendo Controllers to their consoles and other consoles, or use them as a PC Gamepad.
+-Direct the feed from your Nintendo Controllers through an Arduino board, and to their consoles and other consoles.
+Or use them as a PC Gamepad.
 1MS max response time!

 ^While doing that, it can also: